-Hannelore is a second year MSc.
-Planning student whose research interests involve exploring how sustainable food systems contribute to community resiliency, with a particular interest in food security.
+Hannelore is a second-year Planning student whose research interests involve exploring how sustainable food systems contribute to community resiliency, with a particular interest in food security.
 She enjoys exploring issues in food justice and sovereignty through the lens of political ecology, social-ecological systems, and decoloniality.
-Her Current Issues Paper will explore the impact of COVID-19 on the resiliency of food relief organizations operating in Toronto.
+Her thesis will explore the impact of COVID-19 on the resiliency of food relief organizations operating in Toronto.